arushiranaaa/fintech-memory-engine/README.md

 Total time: 289 ms
 Throughput: 677,633 TPS

-🛡 Fraud Scoring Logic
+---

-score =
+## 🧠 Skills Demonstrated
-    0.4 * amountScore +
+- Java 17+
-    0.3 * deviceChange +
+- Multithreading & Concurrency
-    0.2 * locationChange +
+- JVM Memory Optimization
-    0.1 * frequencyScore;
+- Off-heap Memory (Direct ByteBuffer)

-Thresholds:
+- Object Pooling
-≥ 0.8 → HIGH RISK
+- Performance Engineering
-0.5–0.8 → MEDIUM RISK
+- Fraud Detection
-< 0.5 → LOW RISK
+- Clean Code Architecture

-🤝 Contributing
+---

-PRs, issues and suggestions are welcome.
+## ⭐ Contribute & Support

-⭐ If you like this project, give it a star!
+PRs, issues and improvements are welcome.

-It helps others find it and supports my work.
+If you like this project, **please give it a star** ⭐ — it helps others discover it!